deployphp/deployer/docs/flow.md

 ### deploy:prepare

 Preparation for deployment.
-Checks if `deploy_path` exists, otherwise create it.
+Checks if `deploy_path` exists, otherwise creates it.
 Also checks for the existence of the following paths:

-* `releases` – in this dir will be stored the releases.
+* `releases` – the releases will be stored in this dir.
-* `shared` – shared files across all releases.
+* `shared` – shared files across all releases will be stored in this dir.
-* `.dep` – metadata used by Deployer.
+* `.dep` – dir with metadata used by Deployer.

 ### deploy:lock